supchyan/sai2-colored-edition/README.md

 <br/>

 ## Development
-If you want to build this project from source, you need to install `.NET 8.0+` and then just run this project with `Visual Studio`.
-That's it!
+If you want to build this project from source, you need to install `.NET SDK 8.0+` and compile this project using `Visual Studio`.

 🐳